 Here's a video of the afternoon, including sounds from the performances:

-Cynnydd Sheela (Sheela's Progress) was held at Artfield 2016, from March - September 2016 at Caem, near Penmon, Ynysmon (Anglesey).
+Cynnydd Sheela (Sheela's Progress) , Artfield, March - September 2016 Caem, Ynys mon (Anglesey)

 Made in collaboration with Lisa Hudson, this outdoor interactive marble run is suitable for all ages, and made in response to the Celtic, Romano-British and industrial archaeology in Caim, Anglesey.
 Artfield also includes works by many other local artists, and there are often wood-working workshops on at the same time.
 As the show was on for so long, the pieces and site evolved together: Cynydd Sheela became hidden in the foliage, looking like a site of industrial archaology.

 An installation as part of Theatr-Dan-Y-Coed's Christmas show, this marble run made medieval predictions 'to cure all ills', based on the outcome of your marble.